-- SPM 200 Introduction to Sport Management 3 hrs.
+- SPM 200 Introduction to Sport Management 3 credit hours.
 This course is an overview of the fundamental principles of sport management programs.
 It combines theory and practice related to legal and ethical issues, marketing and organizational structure of recreational and sport related services and facilities.
 I also focuses on principle avenues of sport management careers, intercollegiate and professional sport, the sport and recreation industries, and the health and fitness industries..
-Prerequisites: None. - SPM 300 Sport Ethics 3 hrs.
+Prerequisites: None. - SPM 300 Sport Ethics 3 credit hours.
 The purpose of this course is to confront the many issues in our society within the context of the sports world and promote the critical examination of ethical issues and moral dilemmas inherent in sport.
 Emphasis will be the development of personal philosophies, clarifying values and refining moral reasoning skills relative to sports.
+Prerequisites: None.

-Prerequisites: None. - SPM 314 Sport Facilities & Event Management 3 hrs.
+- SPM 314 Sport Facilities & Event Management 3 credit hours.
 This course will address the principles and procedure involved in sport facility and event management.
 Emphasis will be given to planning sport facilities and events.
 Emphasis will be given to planning new sport facilities and events, operation of facilities and attracting events, and event planning, production and evaluation.
-Prerequisites: None. - SPM 326 Sociology of Sport in Modern Society 3 hrs.
+Prerequisites: None. - SPM 326 Sociology of Sport in Modern Society 3 credit hours.
 This is an introductory course devoted to the examination of sport and its relationship to society and social institutions.
 Emphasis will be given to the effect of social phenomenon on sport participation and behavior and how the dynamic nature and diverse parameters of society affect the sport industry.
 Primary emphasis will be given to sport in American society.
-Prerequisites: None - SPM 403 Legal Aspects of PE & Sport 3 hrs.
+Prerequisites: None - SPM 403 Legal Aspects of PE & Sport 3 credit hours.
 Course Description.
-This course is intended to aid Health, Physical Education, Recreation, and Sport Management professionals in understanding major legal issues affecting the practices and procedures

-- followed in their professions.
+This course is intended to aid Health, Physical Education, Recreation, and Sport Management professionals in understanding major legal issues affecting the practices and procedures followed in their professions.
 Emphasis will be given to procedures for initiating an active program of risk and liability management that will help ensure the safety of participants in these programs.
-Prerequisites: None - SPM 423 Sport Psychology 3 hrs.
+Prerequisites: None - SPM 423 Sport Psychology 3 credit hours.
 This course will examine traditional psychological theories as applied to the dynamics of group and individual interaction in sport.
 Various theories of motivation and techniques in group leadership will also be examined.
-Prerequisites: None. - SPM 425 Contemporary Issues in Sport Management 3 hrs.
+Prerequisites: None. - SPM 425 Contemporary Issues in Sport Management 3 credit hours.
 This course will introduce the student to the various issues facing sport and sport administrators on a daily basis in the contemporary world including drug abuse and gratuitous violence which have grown out of modern sport activities.
-Prerequisites: None - SPM 440 Advanced Sport Management 3 hrs.
+Prerequisites: None - SPM 440 Advanced Sport Management 3 credit hours.
 This course will take a how-to approach to sport management since research has shown that knowledge is more likely to be implemented when it is acquired from learning by doing rather than simply learning from reading, listening or thinking.
 This approach will impart the important principles, concepts, research, and theories of management.
 This will enable the student to develop the ability to apply sport management principles to sport organizations and further develop management skills in their personal and professional lives.
-Prerequisites: None. - SPM 445 Externship 12 hrs.
+Prerequisites: None. - Externship 12 credit hours.
 This course is designed to give students an opportunity to participate in the complex dynamics of an educational environment while simultaneously preparing them for a multiplicity of careers in sport management.
 Externship settings include collegiate athletic departments, intramural departments, professional sport teams, professional sport leagues, private and public sector organizations, entrepreneurial endeavors, and many more.
 Prerequisites: None.
+Note: This course is the capstone course for the Sport Management program.
+Therefore, students majoring in this program cannot substitute this course.